Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data: Abstract

 \section{Abstract}

-Utilizing the bounds on primordial magnetic fields (PMFs), their contributions to secondary gravitational waves (GWs) and the results from the pulsar timing arrays (PTAs), we arrive at constraints on the epoch of reheating.
-We find that the combined spectral density of primary and secondary GWs (generated by the PMFs) can, in general, be described as a broken power law with five different indices.
-We show that the PMFs that have a blue tilt and satisfy the other observational constraints can generate secondary GWs of strengths suggested by the PTA data.
+By leveraging the limits on primordial magnetic fields (PMFs), their contributions to secondary gravitational waves (GWs), and the recent observations by the pulsar timing arrays (PTAs), we arrive at constraints on the epoch of reheating.
+We find that the combined spectral energy density of primary and secondary (generated by the PMFs) GWs can be described as a broken power law with different indices.
+We show that PMFs with blue spectra and appropriate reheating scenarios can successfully explain the PTA observations without invoking any new physics.

 \underline{\it Introduction:}\/~Observing cosmic magnetic fields and gravitational waves (GWs) has been a long-standing endeavor with resounding successes.
-Magnetic fields of the order of a few~$\mu\mathrm{G}$ with a coherence length of tens to hundreds of Kpc have been observed in galaxies and clusters of galaxies~\cite{Turner:1987bw,Grasso:2000wj,Giovannini:2003yn,Kronberg:2001st}.
+Magnetic fields of the order of~$\mu\mathrm{G}$, with coherence lengths of tens to hundreds of Kpc, have been observed in galaxies and clusters of galaxies~\cite{Turner:1987bw,Grasso:2000wj,Giovannini:2003yn,Kronberg:2001st}.
 The recent $\gamma$-ray observations~\cite{MAGIC:2022piy} indicate that the intergalactic voids could host weak magnetic fields of strength $10^{-16}\, \mathrm{G}$ with a coherence length as large as~Mpc~\cite{Takahashi:2011ac, Arlen:2012iy}.
-In addition, the anisotropies in the cosmic microwave background (CMB) provide an upper bound on the strength of the primordial magnetic fields (PMFs) to be of the order of $\mathrm{nG}$ on Mpc scales~\cite{paoletti2022constraints,Zucca:2016iur}.
+In addition, the anisotropies in the cosmic microwave background (CMB) provide an upper bound on the strength of the primordial magnetic fields~(PMFs) to be of the order of $\mathrm{nG}$ on Mpc scales~\cite{paoletti2022constraints,Zucca:2016iur}.
 On the other cosmological front, the detection of GWs is a relatively recent phenomenon.
-Over the last few years, the LIGO-Virgo collaboration has observed GWs from the coalescences of a large number of compact binaries~\cite{LIGOScientific:2016aoc}.
-Moreover, the latest, 15~year data from different the Pulsar Timing Arrays (PTAs)---viz.
-NANOGrav~\cite{NANOGrav:2023gor}, European PTA (EPTA) [including data from the Indian PTA (InPTA)]~\cite{2023arXiv230616224A}, Parkes PTA (PPTA)~\cite{Reardon:2023gzh}, and the Chinese PTA~(CPTA)~\cite{Xu:2023wog}---suggest the presence of stochastic GW signals in the nHz range of frequencies.
+Over the last few years, the LIGO-Virgo observatories have detected GWs from the coalescences of a large number of compact binaries~\cite{LIGOScientific:2016aoc}.
+Moreover, the latest, 15-year data from different Pulsar Timing Arrays (PTAs)---viz.
+NANOGrav~\cite{NANOGrav:2023gor}, European PTA (EPTA) [including data from the Indian PTA (InPTA)]~\cite{2023arXiv230616224A}, Parkes PTA (PPTA)~\cite{Reardon:2023gzh}, and the Chinese PTA~(CPTA)~\cite{Xu:2023wog}---suggest the presence of a stochastic background of GWs in the nano-Hertz (nHz) range of frequencies.